studio-lucia/lunardata/files/TEXT/FONT.DAT.md

 Some of the text in one of the 8x8 fonts and in the 8x16 font spans multiple tile, e.g. is treated as an image rather than as a font.
 The 8x8 fonts are used for status text and character names in the menu at the bottom of the screen.
 The 8x16 font is used in menus.

+## Palette

+The primary palette is as follows:

+0 - transparent
+1 - #D8D8D8
+2 - #8080B0
+3 - #001040

+This palette applies to all fonts in both files, but in-game the 8x8 fonts are sometimes rendered in different colours (for example, green to indicate full health, orange to indicate status effects, etc.)